 I am, above everything else, a giant pain in the ass.
-I laugh at myself because there is nobody I find more entertaining or flawed, and because humor is my very favorite defense mechanism.
+I laugh at myself because there is nobody I find more entertaining—or flawed—and because humor is my very favorite defense mechanism.
 I am compassionate and patient with myself because I have survived the kind of darkness that never really leaves you.
 I am a perpetual child because my first childhood was stolen from me and I see no reason to live by the rules that allowed that to happen (note: I very much obey the law, but sometimes I do it with a lot of colors and loud noises).
-Also, apparently I’m a genius or something, though I tend to think of myself more as ‘curious and easily bored.’
-My brain needs near constant stimulation, I move constantly (even in my sleep), and I believe very firmly that if someone is gullible enough to believe the nonsense that spills out of my mouth that is 100% their responsibility (though I am genuinely apologetic that one guy got stuck on the roof).
+Also, apparently I’m a genius or something, though I tend to think of myself more as "curious and easily bored."
+My brain needs near constant stimulation, I move constantly (even in my sleep), and I believe very firmly that if someone is gullible enough to believe the nonsense that spills out of my mouth that is 100 percent their responsibility (though I am genuinely apologetic that one guy got stuck on the roof).

 where I'm from

-I prefer to say that I’m from Wonderland, or sometimes Neverland, because I have moved so much throughout my life that I have never really felt like I was ‘from’ anywhere in particular.
+I prefer to say that I’m from Wonderland, or sometimes Neverland, because I have moved so much throughout my life that I have never really felt like I was from anywhere in particular.
 I grew up predominantly in the Northeastern United States, and have lived in a bunch of places since then (and a few before).
 Life is an adventure I intend to be a very active participant in, so I follow the wind and go where the new stories live.
-As it turns out, having a terrifying and isolating childhood can fuel a really robust adult life.
-Also, spending most of your childhood alone and unwanted can do wonders for your imagination!
-I still have a very active circle of imaginary friends.
+I currently reside in Las Vegas, Nevada (please send help).

 How I art

-I taught myself to read when I was 4, started writing poetry when I was somewhere between 8 and 10, and spent the better part of my teenage years writing Harry Potter fanfiction in online role playing communities that one of my best friends dragged me into (she is still one of my best friends).
-In addition to my time as the Weasley twins, I wrote insane amounts of very dark poetry in composition books that were stolen or otherwise disappeared sometime after I denounced my abuser and was cast out as a broken thing by the entirety of my family.
-I have lost a lot of people in my life, but I do not think I have grieved as deeply for any of them as I did for the words I lost.
+I taught myself to read when I was four, started writing poetry when I was somewhere between eight and ten, and spent the better part of my teenage years writing Harry Potter fanfiction in online role playing communities that one of my best friends dragged me into (she is still one of my best friends).
+In addition to my time as the Weasley twins, I wrote insane amounts of very dark poetry in composition books.
+These were lost somewhere along the road to recovery (if found, please return to Wonderland).

 I remember being somewhat obsessed with ballet as a tiny child, and had an aunt who even made me a little tutu and taught me some simple dance moves.
 I danced through high school, and spend most of my alone time dancing in my living room with all of the lights off and sinking my entire soul into the music.